Lift & Restore Sagging Breasts

 - Your breasts are naturally pendulous.

-Dr. Edwards or Dr. Higgins may recommend combining your breast lift with breast reduction surgery or breast augmentation if you have too much or too little existing volume.
+Dr. Edwards, Dr. Higgins, or Dr. Silver may recommend combining your breast lift with breast reduction surgery or breast augmentation if you have too much or too little existing volume.

 At your consultation, your surgeon will assess your breasts’ volume and the position of your nipples and areolas to help determine the best procedure for you.
 Where the incisions are made will depend on the technique used.
 The size of your areolas can also be reduced during a breast lift if they’ve become stretched.